Beyblade Burst

-Beyblade Burst (ベイブレードバースト, Beiburēdo Bāsuto) is a Japanese manga and toyline created by Hiro Morita, originally based on Takara Tomy's Beyblade franchise.
-The third incarnation of the franchise after the Metal Fight series, the Beyblade Burst toyline launched on July 15, 2015, while the original manga was serialized in Shogakukan's children's manga magazine CoroCoro Comic from August 2015 to December 2021 and is compiled into twenty tankōbon volumes.
+Beyblade Burst (ベイブレードバースト, Beiburēdo Bāsuto) is a Japanese manga and toyline created by Hiro Morita, based on Takara Tomy's Beyblade franchise.
+The third series of the franchise, the Beyblade Burst toyline launched on July 15, 2015, while the original manga was serialized in Shogakukan's children's manga magazine CoroCoro Comic from August 2015 to December 2021 and is compiled into twenty tankōbon volumes.
 Shogakukan's South East Asian branch began publishing it in English in April 2017.

 An anime adaptation by OLM premiered on all TXN stations in Japan on April 4, 2016.
 ADK Emotions NY, Inc. licensed the anime and Hasbro licensed the toyline in English; marking the first time in the franchise that an English adaptation wasn't produced by Nelvana.
 The first two series were originally recorded between Vancouver, British Columbia and Calgary, Alberta in Canada by Ocean Productions and its sister studio Blue Water.
 Since the third series; the franchise has been recorded in Los Angeles, California in the United States by Bang Zoom!
 Entertainment.
 The dub would be one of the final anime voice acting roles of Gabe Khouth who died two years later.

-The first two seasons were released on DVD from Cinedigm on October 1, 2019.
-Season 3 was released on February 11, 2020.

 Plot

 Beyblade Burst (2016–17)

-The story revolves around Valt Aoi and Shu Kurenai as well as his classmates at the Beigoma Academy school in Japan.
-When not studying, the close friends are obsessed with their Bey tops, creating a school bey club and challenging each other to battles at their Bey Stadium.
-The friends eventually become rivals as they compete against each other in a competition to claim the title of Japan's top Blader.
+The story revolves around Valt Aoi and his childhood best friend Shu Kurenai, as well as their classmates at the Beigoma Academy school in Japan.
+Beyond their academic studies, they both share an intense passion for Bey tops, creating a school bey club and challenging one another to battles at their Bey Stadium.
+As time passes, the friends eventually become rivals as they compete against each other in a competition to claim the title of No.1 Blader in Japan, in the Japan National Tournament Finals, Valt lost to the reigning Japan National Champion Lui Shirosagi.

 Beyblade Burst Evolution (2017–18)

-Valt Aoi, who hails from Japan was a top competitor in the Japanese Championship, is scouted for the prestigious Spanish team "BC Sol" and heads out to Spain.
-When he arrives in Spain, he runs into some old friends and meets some new ones who end up accompanying him along his journey.
-Valt's first battle in Spain leaves his bey, Valtryek, with an opportunity to evolve, making it stronger.
-Valt and his friends set their sights on becoming the World Champion; however, in order to qualify, they must first take the European League by winning team battles against other teams from around the globe.
-After the victory of BC Sol in the World League, Valt competes in the tournament for the International Blader's Cup.
+Valt Aoi, who was a top competitor in the Japan National Tournament, is scouted for the prestigious Spanish team "BC Sol" and heads out to Spain.
+When he arrives in Spain, he runs into some old friends and meets some new ones who end up accompanying him on his journey.
+Valt's first battle in Spain leaves his bey, Victory Valtryek, with an opportunity to evolve into Genesis Valtryek, making it stronger.
+Valt and his friends set their sights on becoming No.1 Blader in the world; however, to qualify for the World League, they must first take the European League by winning team battles against other teams from around the globe.
+After the victory of BC Sol in the World League, Valt competes in the International Bladers's Cup and manages to defeat Shu Kurenai in the finals to become World Champion.